mimi-5/promptDefender/README.md

 ## Run tests with the dataset

-Tests/test1.ipynb

-Run all cells to evaluate the system.
+Tests/test1.ipynb(Run all cells to evaluate the system)

 ---

 ## Detection Pipeline